openmainframeproject/cobol-programming-course/COBOL Programming Course #2 - Learning COBOL/COBOL Programming Course #2 - Learning COBOL.md

 *Figure  8a.
 LearnCOBOL Connection*

    If the connection does not appear, hover to the far right of the Data Sets line and press the + icon.
-Afterwards, select the **LearnCOBOL** connection as shown in Figure  8b.
+Afterward, select the **LearnCOBOL** connection as shown in Figure  8b.

 ![](Images/image0005.png)